dan144/timelapse/README.md

 Takes a specified number of frames per second from input file.
 Creates the output video at a specified fps.
+Optionally add a map overlay based on GPS data.

 Suggest defaults are 1 frame per second from the input file and 30 FPS in the output video.

-Uses Python3 and MoviePy
+Uses Python3 with MoviePy and PIL

 ## Upcoming features

-* Allowing multiple input files to one unified output file
+* Map PiP mode with static map and location designated by a moving dot
 * Option to create video with range of output FPS values and input frame sample rate
 * Rounding on times given
 * Code cleanup/refactoring